 RNN Text Classification - Sentiment Analysis

-Natural Language Processing is one of the core fields for the Recurrent Neural Network applications due to its sheer practicality.
-The large chunk of business intelligence from the internet is presented in natural language form and because of that RNN are widely used in various text analytics applications.
+Natural Language Processing is one of the core fields for Recurrent Neural Network applications due to its sheer practicality.
+A large chunk of business intelligence from the internet is presented in natural language form and because of that RNN are widely used in various text analytics applications.
 The most prominent field of recurrent neural network natural language processing is sentiment analysis.

 Sentiment analysis is one of the most exciting applications of recurrent neural networks.
 The reason for that is simple - versatility.